-Before joining the Booth School of Business, Dr. Kumar spent 14 years on the faculty of the Stanford University Graduate School of Business, where he was the Fred H. Merrill Professor of Operations, Information and Technology.
+Prior to his current role, Kumar served as Dean of the University of Chicago’s Booth School of Business, as well as the George Pratt Shultz Professor of Operations Management.
+Before joining the Booth School of Business, he spent 14 years on the faculty of the Stanford University Graduate School of Business, where he was the Fred H. Merrill Professor of Operations, Information and Technology.
 He also served as senior associate dean for academic affairs, overseeing the school’s MBA program and leading faculty groups in marketing and organizational behavior.

-Dr. Kumar’s research includes performance evaluation and control of manufacturing systems, service operations, and communications networks.
+Kumar’s research includes performance evaluation and control of manufacturing systems, service operations, and communications networks.
 In particular, he studies systems affected by stochastic variability via mathematical models.
 He also studies application of optimization methods and control theory to managerial problems.

-Born in India, Dr. Kumar received a Master of Engineering degree in computer science and automation from the Indian Institute of Science in Bangalore and a Bachelor of Engineering degree from Mangalore University in Surathkal.
+Born in India, Kumar received a Master of Engineering degree in computer science and automation from the Indian Institute of Science in Bangalore and a Bachelor of Engineering degree from Mangalore University in Surathkal.
 He earned a PhD in electrical engineering from the University of Illinois at Urbana-Champaign.